coq/coq/doc/sphinx/practical-tools/coq-commands.rst

 Profiling
 ---------

-Using the `coqc` command line argument `-profile` or the environment variable `PROFILE` with `coq_makefile`, profiling information is produced in `Google trace format <https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/edit>`.
+Use the `coqc` command line argument `-profile` or the environment variable `PROFILE` in `coq_makefile`, to generate profiling information in `Google trace format <https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/edit>`.

-The output consists of duration events for the execution of various components of Coq (for instance `process` for the whole file, `command` for each command, `pretyping` for elaboration).
+The output gives the duration and event counts for the execution of components of Coq (for instance `process` for the whole file, `command` for each command, `pretyping` for elaboration).

-Environment variable `COQ_PROFILE_COMPONENTS` can be used to filter the components which produce events.
-This may be needed to reduce the size of the produced file.
+Environment variable :ref:`COQ_PROFILE_COMPONENTS <COQ_PROFILE_COMPONENTS>` can be used to filter which components produce events.
+This may be needed to reduce the size of the generated file.

-The produced file can be visualized for instance in
+The generated file can be visualized with
 <https://ui.perfetto.dev> (which can directly load the `.gz`
 compressed file produced by `coq_makefile`) or processed using any JSON-capable system.